Childhood Bible Storiesest. 2024

 God asks Jonah to go deliver a message.
 Jonah runs the other direction, ends up inside a great fish, and learns that God's patience leads to second chances.

-ObedienceSecond chancesGod's patienceRead full story →
+ObedienceSecond chancesGod's patienceRead the Jonah and the Whale story →

 New Testament Stories